Hexellate/Testing/GIT_MODEL.md

 These support branches will have a limited lifetime, the length of which depends on the branch and will be described later.
 The model is nearly a waterflow based model, flowing from feature to develop to release and finally to master.
 The only reason it is not a waterflow model is due to changes in release branches being merged back into the develop branch, and likewise with hotfixes being merged into both master and develop/release.

-## Branches
+## Core Branches

 ### **Master Branch**

 The master branch will contain code in a _production-ready_ state.
 If a successful build from this branch is approved for distribution, then it will be distributed on the **Stable** channel.
-This channel may NOT be changed or otherwise updated with direct commits, but may only be changed through pushes from release or hotfix branches.
+This channel may NOT be changed or otherwise updated with direct commits, but may only be changed through pull requests from release or hotfix branches.

 ### **Develop Branch**

-The Develop branch will contain code reflecting an in development version of the next release, although new features are not to be added through direct commits.
+The Develop branch will contain code reflecting an in development version of the next release, although new features should not be added through direct commits.
 This branch will be used to build the nightly releases on the **Canary** channel.
 The build that is released will be the most recent successful build from the canary channel, assuming that any changes have occurred.

+## Support Branches

 ### **Feature Branches**